therealmko/Domoticz_Wifi_presence_checker/README.md

 1.7           20-11-2014      xKingx    Bug fixes
-1.8           20-11-2014      xKingx    Prevent Idx_opt option in mobile JSON file from being mandatory, can be empty string 1.8.1         26-11-2014      xKingx    Temporary version with initial code for location detection
+1.8           20-11-2014      xKingx    Prevent Idx_opt option in mobile JSON file from being mandatory, can be empty string 1.8.1         26-11-2014      xKingx    Temporary version with initial code for location detection 1.9           12-12-2014      xKingx    Location detection enabled with switching of "dummy" devices added
 ```

 ###TODO
-* Add way to check which router mobile device is connected to and do switching based of that if desired
-* Add option to use location switching and ignore if not used
+* Add option to ignore location switching if not used
 * Build in check for community string in SNMP version <3
 * General input validation on parameters received from command line and JSON files
 * Look into way results of SNMP walk are gathered as I put a dirty counter hack in